Sandy Beach, Hawaii

 Pipe Littles: Located just shoreward of Full Point, this break is named for its resemblance to the Banzai Pipeline, offering smaller yet powerful waves that can form hollow barrels.
 It's favored by bodyboarders seeking challenging conditions.

 Cobbles/Pebbles: Situated west of Pipe Littles, Cobbles is characterized by the pebbles that coalesce where the wave breaks due to undercurrents.
 The spot is usually not as crowded as Middles due to the unpleasantness of landing directly on the pebbles.
 Also, Pipe Littles often merges with Cobbles which diffuses the wave quality.
 On the other hand, Pipe Littles often doubles up at Cobbles leading to a more powerful wave.

 Middles: As the name suggests, this break lies centrally along Sandy Beach.
 Middles offers consistent waves that are suitable for both bodyboarding and bodysurfing, making it a popular choice for locals and visitors alike.

 Gas Chambers: Located near the western end of the beach, Gas Chambers is known for its powerful, hollow waves that break close to shore.
 The break's name reflects the intensity of the waves, which can be hazardous even for seasoned watermen.

 Last Man's: Defined not by the location of a break, but as the location of the person furthest west.

-Each of these breaks has its own unique characteristics and challenges, contributing to Sandy Beach's reputation as a premier destination for wave riders seeking a variety of surf conditions.
+Each of these breaks has its own characteristics and challenges, contributing to Sandy Beach's reputation as a destination for wave riders seeking a variety of surf conditions.

 According to the legendary waterman, Mike Stewart, Sandy Beach is the birthplace of progressive bodyboarding.

 In October 2014, Honolulu City Council member Stanley Chang proposed changing the name of Sandy Beach to "President Barack Obama Sandy Beach Park."
 The plans were dropped due to opposition from the public.